jragard/kenzie-testing/Katas4/README.md

 30. Write a function that uses 'push' to add back the city from 'lotrCitiesArray' that was removed in #29 to the back of the array and returns the new array
 31. Write a function that uses 'shift' to remove the first city from 'lotrCitiesArray' and returns the new array
 32. Write a function that uses 'unshift' to add back the city from 'lotrCitiesArray' that was removed in #31 to the front of the array and returns the new array

+### Part 2: Display results on a webpage

+You will create a single web page to display the results of calling the functions you have written, with a labeled heading for each individual exercise followed by your solution.
+Write a helper function and utilize **document.createElement** and associated methods to achieve this.

+Hint: when displaying an array, use JSON.stringify(...) to 'prettify' the output.
+For example, lets say you use document.createElement and store it into a variable called newElement.
+To display lotrCitiesArray on this element, you can call:

+`newElement.textContent = JSON.stringify(lotrCitiesArray);`